lead generation

 If not, you may need to focus on building relationships

-Need: Does the lead have a genuine need for your product or service?
+Need: Does the lead genuinely need your product or service?

 Understanding their pain points and challenges can help you assess